Agriculture in the Empire of Japan

-Agriculture in the Empire of Japan was an important component of the pre-war Japanese economy.
+Agriculture in Japan was an important component of the pre-war Japanese economy.
 Although Japan had only 16% of its land area under cultivation before the Pacific War, over 45% of households made a living from farming.
 Japanese cultivated land was mostly dedicated to rice, which accounted for 15% of world rice production in 1937.

 Historical development

 Meiji period

 After the end of the Tokugawa shogunate with the Meiji Restoration of 1868, Japanese agriculture was dominated by a tenant farming system.
 The Meiji government based its industrialization program on tax revenues from private land ownership, and the Land Tax Reform of 1873 increased the process of landlordism, with many farmers having their land confiscated due to inability to pay the new taxes.

 This situation was worsened by the deflationary Matsukata Fiscal Policy of 1881–1885, which severely depressed rice prices, leading to further bankruptcies, and even to large scale rural uprisings against the government.
 By the end of the Meiji period, over 67% of all peasant families were driven into tenancy, and farm productivity stagnated.
 As tenants were forced to pay over half their crop as rent, they were often forced to send wives and daughters to textile mills or to sell daughters into prostitution to pay for taxes.

 In the early Meiji period, landowners collected a high rate of rent in kind, rather than cash and consequently played a major role in the development of agriculture, since the tenant farmers found it difficult to obtain capital.
 Gradually, with the development of cash crops to supplement the mainstay of rice, and the growth of capitalism in general from the turn of the twentieth century onwards, agricultural cooperatives and the government took over the role by providing farm subsidies, loans, and education in new agricultural techniques.

 The first agricultural cooperatives were established in 1900, after their creation was debated in the Diet of Japan by Shinagawa Yajirō and Hirata Tosuke as a means of modernizing Japanese agriculture and adapting it to a cash economy.
 These cooperatives served in rural areas as credit unions, purchasing cooperatives and assisted in the marketing and sales of farm products.